bambora-na/dev.na.bambora.com/source/docs/references/MethodURL/index.md

 Callback : callback function to receive a callback once the operation completes.

-Response : Result object will be returned back to the merchants
+Response : Result object will be returned back to the merchants in the callback function.
+Below three fields will be returned by the Result object.

 * Result.threeDSServerTransactionId : The DS server transaction Id issued by the DS server to identify the Method URL process initiated by the merchant.
 The merchant needs to pass this field to Worldline’s payment API.
 This field will be passed to the 3DS Authentication request to help the issuer identify the Method URL execution.
 * Result.Error : In case of errors in the execution or invocation of Method URL, the error attribute will be returned by the Execute method.